Program Development

 III.
 To Apply

 Interested applicants are encouraged to share their ideas with Sea Grant staff members prior to submitting a request.
-Applicants should submit their final request using eSeaGrant.
-Applicants will need to register with the program and create a username and password prior to submission.
-Please review our instruction manual for a short introduction and tutorial to using eSeaGrant.
+Applicants should submit their final request using the InfoReady online application interface.
+Required elements for the proposals are outlined here.

 IV.
 Considerations for Proposal Evaluation